 Read more: Most Useful Walther P22 Accessories

-Generations 4 and 5 of the Glock 19 have a dual recoil spring system that reduces force, making shooting more comfortable for most.
+Many firearms are built to help reduce recoil.
+For example, Generations 4 and 5 of the Glock 19 have a dual recoil spring system that reduces force, making shooting more comfortable for most.

 The grip should be a comfortable width with your palm and wrists in line with the firearm.
 Measure the feel of the firearm as if you were to use it and nudge the trigger with the weight of your finger.
 Test the magazine release and inspect safety features such as protection against accidental firing, too.

-6. Test Shoot It
+7. Test Shoot

 Many people don’t realize that you can shoot most firearms before you purchase one for yourself.
 Most ranges have a variety of guns available for you to use.
 Once you have an idea of which firearms you are considering, visit a gun range (call ahead or check their website to make sure the ones you want are available) and test-fire them to find your favorite.